edunseng/movie-genre-filter-python/README.md

 Feel free to fork this project and submit pull requests with enhancements or fixes.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and unlicensed.